 The right skis.
 If you feel your skis aren’t doing what they should, have a talk with your ski-instructor, or discuss the problem at the hire shop and get their advice.

 Ski helmet.
 Don’t buy a helmet just to learn, hire one with your other equipment.
 It’s not expensive and it can save your life.

 Choosing where to stay

 Faced with so much choice, choosing somewhere to stay on your first skiing holiday can be confusing.
 Here’s some insight to help you in your decision-making.

 Sociable types could opt for a catered chalet or package deal – great if you want to avoid cooking and love meeting other people.
 Beginners may prefer to be with a group of other learners, to share experiences and get mutual support.

 A good option for couples who want to relax away from the crowd are hotels offering half-board deals.
 These are often terrific value but you have to be prepared to take what’s on offer for the evening meal and may feel that you’re missing out on visiting restaurants.

 Self-catering holidays will definitely save you money on your first ski trip, and often well beyond.
 Budget apartments are often located beside the ski slopes but may lack the space, comfort and facilities you might expect.
 Go for a mid-range apartment and you will find the greatest choice, with some amazing offers outside the busiest periods.
+Visit our Latest Ski Offers page some great deals.
 Many new apartment complexes have pools and spa facilities as well as being ski-in/ski-out.
 Beginners should enquire whether the ski access is suitable for learners, though, and remember that you may need to walk to your ski-school meeting point on the first day or two, so ask whether this is possible.